Courtesy Register Regulated Member

 Time Required to Process Registration Applications

 The length of time required for a registration decision will vary, but in general, is as follows: Applicant Type Approximate Minimum Length of Time Required to Process Application* Graduates of a Canadian Accredited Program (not registered with another SLP/audiology regulatory body in Canada).
-1 - 2 weeks New Graduates of a United States (US) American Speech-Language Hearing Association (ASHA) Accredited Program 2 - 3 weeks Applicable if you are moving to practice in Alberta and are currently registered in a fully practicing regulated membership category in any Canadian province.
-All Canadian provinces regulate the professions of SLP and Audiology. [...]
+1 - 2 weeks New Graduates of a United States (US) American Speech-Language Hearing Association (ASHA) Accredited Program Variable but typically within 2 - 3 weeks Canadian Labour Mobility - Applicable if you are moving to practice in Alberta and are currently registered in a fully practicing regulated membership category in any Canadian province.
+All Canadian [...]

 Regulated Members Whose Currency Hours Continue to Fall Short of Requirements Post-Supervision